-On one of my trips to Israel, I was delighted when our guide took us to the valley of Elah where David and Goliath met.
+On one of my trips to Israel, I was delighted when our guide took us to the Valley of Elah where David and Goliath met.
 I stood there by the brook in the valley and let my imagination recreate the confrontation between David and Goliath.

-I imagined that monster of a man appearing and opposite him a youthful boy, dressed in a shepherd's tunic, carrying a staff and a slingshot and wearing sandals.
+I imagined that giant of a man appearing and opposite him a youthful boy, dressed in a shepherd's tunic, carrying a staff and a slingshot and wearing sandals.
 Being there on the site enhanced the story for me.
-The sacred record graphically relates what happened next: David "chose him five smooth stones out of the brook, and put them in a shepherd's bag" and "David triumphed over the Philistine with a sling and a stone; without a sword in his hand he struck down the Philistine and killed him."
+The sacred record graphically relates what happened next: David, "chose him five smooth stones out of the brook, and put them in a shepherd's bag" and "David triumphed over the Philistine with a sling and a stone; without a sword in his hand he struck down the Philistine and killed him."
 (1 Sam 17:40 & 50)

-Who would not be intrigued by the encounter of a shepherd boy with a slingshot going up against an evil nine-foot tall giant?
+Who would not be intrigued by the encounter of a shepherd boy with a slingshot going up against an evil 9 foot giant?
 "He was a giant of a man, this Philistine from Gath.
-He wore a bronze helmet, a two-hundred-pound coat of armor, bronze leggings, and carried a bronze javelin several inches thick, tipped with a twenty-five-pound iron spearhead, and his armor-bearer walked ahead of him with a huge shield."
+He wore a bronze helmet, a two-hundred-pound coat of armor, bronze leggings, and carried a bronze javelin several inches thick, tipped with a twenty-five-pound iron spearhead, and his armorbearer walked ahead of him with a huge shield."
 (I Sam.
 17:4-7 TLB)

-The Philistines and the Israelites facing each other that day, assumed that this contest between the fair-haired lad and the fearfully large man would be over before it started - and it was!
-But not as they anticipated.
+The Philistines and the Israelites, facing each other that day, assumed that this contest between the fair headed lad and the fearfully large man would be over before it started.
+However, they miscalculated.
+It is always an error in judgment when you leave God out of your calculations.

 You know how the fight went: the giant was so big David could not miss!
 Before long he was stone dead.
 You could say he got rocked and lost his head!
-On Goliath's tombstone could have been written: "Pride goes before destruction, and a haughty spirit before a fall."
-(Proverbs 16:18)
+On Goliath's tombstone could have been written: "Pride goes before a fall."